Frequently Asked Questions

 Students should not arrive prior to 7:30 a.m. or remain on the school campus later than 3:15 p.m. unless they are participating in a supervised activity.
 CBCS will not supervise students who arrive before 7:30 a.m. or remain later than 3:15 p.m.
 We have developed this procedure for the safety and well-being of your children.

 If a student becomes ill, we will attempt to notify a parent or guardian promptly, and we will care for the student in our nurse’s station until a parent or guardian arrives.
 Students may not leave school grounds without either a parent or another approved adult (as listed on the student’s information form).
 If the situation is a medical emergency, we will follow standard emergency procedures.Back to Top

-Parents, guardians, and visitors are always welcome to visit classes while school is in session.
-Visitors must get a visitor’s pass from the office before going into classrooms.
-For the safety of our children, the school office must be aware of the identity and location of anyone on the school grounds when classes are in session.
+We invite parents, guardians, and visitors to visit while school is in session.
+Visitors must obtain a visitor’s pass from the office before going into the classrooms.

-Parents, teachers, and community members can come together through our Parent Teacher Organization.
+Parents, teachers, and community members can come together through our Parent Advisory Committee.
 We know that the more parents and community members are involved in the school and with our students, the more success our students will have.
-To encourage your participation, we have waived any membership fee.
-To learn more about the PTO and the meeting location and times, please contact the school office at (520) 315-3489.
+To learn more about the PAC and the meeting location and times, please contact the school office at (520) 315.3489.